purohitan/HomeWork/HomeWork_1/sqlalchemy-challenge/README.md

 * Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

+Cleaned data by filling NaN and created new csv files Used sqlalchemy to create SQLite database engine

 ### Precipitation Analysis

 * Design a query to retrieve the last 12 months of precipitation data.